cmseaton42/Allen-Bradley-Toolkit/README.md

 # README #

+> Debugging is twice as hard as writing the code in the first place.
+Therefore, if write the code as cleverly as possible, you are, by definition, not smart enough to debug it
+>
+> <i>Brian W. Kernighan</i>

 ### What is this repository for? ###

 * The goal of this project is to generate a python package that wraps the standard lxml python package for use easy L5X file manipulation.